ThomasWeinert/FluentDOM/README.md

 `FluentDOM\Query::attr()`, `FluentDOM\Query::css()` and `FluentDOM\Query::data()`
 now recognize that the second argument is provided, even if it is NULL.

-### From 5.2 To 5.3

-CSS Selectors are now provided by separate packages.
-If you like to use them you will need to require the connector package now.

-### From 5.1 To 5.2

-The `FluentDOM\Loadable::load()` method now has a third argument $options.
-The FluentDOM\Nodes method and the FluentDOM function that load data sources got this argument, too.
-It allows to specify additional, loader specific options.
-The values are only used inside the loader.
-This change affects the implementation of loaders, but not the use.

-### From 4 To 5

-Version 5 is a major rewrite.
-It now uses php namespaces.
-The original FluentDOM classes (`FluentDOM`, `FluentDOMCore` and `FluentDOMStyle`) are merged into the new `FluentDOM\Query` class.

-The old loaders are gone and replaced with the new FluentDOM\Loadable interface.

-The registerNamespaces() method was replaced with a registerNamespace() method, having the same arguments like DOMXpath::registerNamespace().

-### From 5 to 6

 Serializer factories can now be registered on the FluentDOM class.
 Loaders implement an additional method to parse a fragment.
 This allows the FluentDOM\Nodes() class to keep the content type used to load a source.
 Methods like `append()` now parse